njgeorge000158/Weather-Visualization-for-Vacations-from-APIs/README.md

 ----

 The IPython notebook, weather.ipynb, visualizes the weather of over 500 cities around the globe and writes the results to a CSV file, cities_weather.csv, in the folder, resources.
-The CSV file then becomes the input file for the IPython notebook, vacations.ipynb, that uses the data to find ideal vacation spots.
+The CSV file then becomes the input file for the IPython notebook, vacations.ipynb, that uses the data and specified weather conditions to find ideal vacation spots.

 ----